What is Cloud Elasticity in Cloud Computing?

 What is Cloud Elasticity?

-Cloud elasticity is the ability to rapidly and dynamically allocate cloud resources, including compute, storage, and memory resources, in response to changing demands.
+Cloud elasticity in cloud computing is the ability to rapidly and dynamically allocate cloud resources, including compute, storage, and memory resources, in response to changing demands.

 Cloud Elasticity vs. Cloud Scalability